 areas); Horse Camp (Tack Room, Wrangler Office and Corrals).

-The guest buildings consist of eight Casitas and Cabins that will accommodate up to thirty guests.
+The guest buildings consist of twelve Casitas and Cabins that will accommodate up to thirty guests.
 The

 Casitas and Cabins have been carefully constructed and placed throughout the Ranch.
 Each building

 has unique views and privacy from other guest or public areas.

 In addition, the Ranch has staff quarters for onsite staff and a Workshop/Housekeeping building for

 Climate and Elevation